-Cuitai al Organization In Africa Ques tions: 1) Which teacher policy guide are you using and what are the advantages for your context?
-2) 3) What are the challenges in terms of contextualization of the teacher policy guide (if you are using one) into the national context?
-4) What bottlenecks exist during the different phases of teacher policy development and implementation?
-How were these resolved?
-Plena ary: Mr Saliou Sall and/or Mr Carlos Vargas Tamez 40 min Reporting back from Group & Overall discussion including questions and answers If time allows, the following questions could be asked: ) What commonalities were identified, if any, within the region and • what responses might be useful to mitigate challenges?
-2 · · · · · · · · · · · · · · · · · · · 3 How can the guides be used complementarily to ensure the best possible outcomes?
-Closing remarks and way forward 5 min Dr V Jumika Vakazaki Diractor of LINESCO International Institute for Dr. Yumiko Yokozeki, Director of UNESCO International Institute for Capacity Building in Africa (IICBA) Dr Borhene Chakroun , Director for Policies and Lifelong Learning Systems, UNESCO (tbc)
+Cultural Organization in Africa 3) What bottlenecks exist during the different phases of teacher policy development and implementation?
+How were these mitigated?
+4) What areas of teacher policy development or teacher dimensions require added focus and intervention to build capacity in countries?
+Plenary: Mr Carlos Vargas Tamez 40 min Reporting back from Group & Overall discussion including questions and answers If time, the following questions could be asked: 1) Based on the common challenges identified in regions, which common responses might be useful to resolve them?
+2) How can the guides be used complementarily to ensure the best possible outcomes?
+What other tools, data, information could be useful?
+3) What further support do countries and regions need to develop comprehensive, holistic teacher policies?
+Closing remarks and way forward 5 min Dr. Yumiko Yokozeki , Director of UNESCO International Institute for Capacity Building in Africa (IICBA) Dr Borhene Chakroun, Director for Policies and Lifelong Learning Systems, UNESCO